MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/New-MgPrintShareAllowedUserByRef.md

 ## SYNOPSIS
 Grant the specified user access to submit print jobs to the associated printerShare.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaPrintShareAllowedUserByRef](/powershell/module/Microsoft.Graph.Beta.Devices.CloudPrint/New-MgBetaPrintShareAllowedUserByRef?view=graph-powershell-beta)

 ## SYNTAX